 "NHSMUN sets the standard that MUNUC, BMUN, HMUN and NAIMUN need to follow.
 Smooth, knowledgeable, focused and elite.
 You guys are what others hope to be."Bob Timberlake, Faculty Advisor; Mira Costa High School

-NHSMUN is the world’s largest and most prestigious high school conference.
+NHSMUN is the world’s largest high school conference and features the most prestigious substantive program available.
 It features the best-trained staff on the circuit, made up of MUN experts from leading colleges and universities across the globe, each of whom has undergone IMUNA's accredited and rigorous training course.
 Because NHSMUN is attended by some of the most talented MUN delegates from around the world, it consistently features some of the highest-level debate on the MUN circuit.

 Our location in New York City exposes students to one of the most prominent cultural centers of the world.
 Delegates can experience rigorous debate in the same day as they attend a Broadway Production or visit one of New York’s leading museums, such as The Metropolitan Museum of Art and the Museum of Natural History.